-Think of it as your content roadmap that guarantees a steady flow of media coverage, even if you don’t know yet the major news announcements.
-Creating it is not something flashy or creative, but very important for a strong media placement schedule.
+Think of it as your content roadmap that guarantees a steady flow of media coverage, even if you don’t yet know the major news announcements.
+Creating it is not something flashy or creative, but it is very important for a strong media placement schedule.
 Here, in this post, you’ll discover why you need to start using a PR calendar and how it can boost earned media outcomes, track goals, and keep all the components of a PR plan aligned.

 What is a PR Сalendar?

 A PR calendar is a schedule or plan of your project or campaign that shows all the main parts required to pitch and assured PR or media coverage.
 It can also highlight them in relation to your other important marketing campaigns and business events, so you can track how your PR schedule aligns with the rest of the business plan.

 An important note about a PR calendar is that it’s not just a table with dates of publication or final deadlines.
 It breaks down the different parts of the process and all the tasks associated with them into a handy timeline.